 2:00-3:00 p.m.
 ET

 If you’re a first-time Alliance Annual Meeting attendee (or even if you are a veteran attendee and want an overview of what’s new), join us online for this welcome and introduction to the wide range of networking and educational opportunities that await you in St. Louis!
 Alliance staff will guide you through program highlights as we offer practical tips on how to make the most of your conference experience.

-April 30, 2-3:30 p.m.
-(ET)
+2-3:30 p.m.
+(Eastern)

-With over fifty programs to choose from, our recorded webinars cover a range of topics, and offer an affordable, accessible and convenient online learning opportunity for you, your staff and your colleagues.
+With over 70 programs to choose from, our recorded webinars cover a range of topics, and offer an affordable, accessible and convenient online learning opportunity for you, your staff and your colleagues.
 Purchase of each recorded webinar includes access to the archived recording and presentation materials.
 Programs originally produced after 2009 feature closed-captioning.